NCIP/gdc-docs/docs/Data_Portal/Users_Guide/GeneEntity.md

 * __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference and tumor allele
 * __Type:__ A general classification of the mutation
 * __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript)
-* __# Affected Cases in Gene:__ The number of affected cases, expressed as number across all mutations within the Gene
+* __# Affected Cases in Gene:__ The number of affected cases, expressed as number and percentage across all mutations within the gene
 * __# Affected Cases Across GDC:__ The number of affected cases, expressed as number across all projects.
 Choosing the arrow next to the percentage will expand the selection with a breakdown of each affected project
 * __Impact:__ A subjective classification of the severity of the variant consequence.
 The categories are:
   - __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay